r-dbi/odbc/README.md

 ### Windows

 Windows is bundled with ODBC libraries however drivers for each database need to be installed separately.
-Windows ODBC drivers typically include a installer that needs to be run and will install the driver to the proper locations.
+Windows ODBC drivers typically include an installer that needs to be run and will install the driver to the proper locations.

 ### MacOS